usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-intro/step1/info.md

 &#127919; In this step you will ...

-* access the unprotected OWASP Juice Shop demo application
+* access the OWASP Juice Shop demo application

 ### Access Juice Shop